UniversalDependencies/UD_Russian-Taiga/README.md

 # Acknowledgments

 We are grateful to all the contributors to the original open Russian data collections and especially to Tatiana Shavrina (Taiga) and Alena Fenogenova (MorphoRuEval-2017 data set).

 ## References

 * Lyashevskaya, Olga, Kira Droganova, Daniel Zeman, Maria Alexeeva, Tatiana Gavrilova, Nina Mustafina, and Elena Shakurova.
 (2016).
 Universal Dependencies for Russian: a New Syntactic Dependencies Tagset.
 In: Series: Linguistics, WP BRP 44/LNG/2016.
 Moscow.

 * Sorokin, Andrey, Tatiana Shavrina, Olga Lyashevskaya, Victor Bocharov, Svetlana Alexeeva, Kira Droganova, Alena Fenogenova, and Dmitry Granovsky.
 (2017).
 MorphoRuEval-2017: an Evaluation Track for the Automatic Morphological Analysis Methods for Russian.
 In Computational Linguistics and Intellectual Technologies, Proceedings of Dialog 2017, Moscow.
 No 16 (23).
 Vol. 1, 297-313.

 * Lyashevskaya, Olga, Victor Bocharov, Alexey Sorokin, Tatiana Shavrina, Dmitry Granovsky, and Svetlana Alexeeva.
 (2017).
 Text collections for evaluation of Russian morphological taggers.
 Jazykovedny Casopis, 68 (2), 2017: 258-267.

 * Shavrina, Tatiana, Olga Shapovalova.
 (2017) To the methodology of corpus construction for machine learning: «Taiga» syntax tree corpus and parser.
 In Proceedings of the International Conference "CORPORA 2017", Saint-Petersbourg, Russia.

+# Changelog

+* 2018-07-01 v2.2
+  * First official release.

 <pre>